 Honeymoon Cruise is No Summer Holiday

 But unfortunately "Deadly Honeymoon" gets no better because the cheese is laid on thick through out the entire movie with less than subtle nods and winks between characters, convenient evidence showing up, stereotypes which border on caricatures and some of the most unreal dialogue you will ever hear.
-It gets to the point where you stop trying to work out who may have murdered Trevor and thinking that this is based on a true story and just wait for the answer which trust me isn't that much of a shock.
+It gets to the point where you stop trying to work out who may have murdered Trevor and thinking that this is based on a true story and just wait for everything to be solved, which trust me isn't that much of a shock.
 It's not a shock because as with everything else which is forced in "Deadly Honeymoon" so are the less than subtle clues.

 There is though one good thing about "Deadly Honeymoon" and that is Summer Glau as Lindsey because at least for the first half she creates an interesting character of the new bride disappointed by her lousy honeymoon.
 It goes a bit awry during the second half as there are too many unsubtle stares at the camera but compared to the rest of the cast it is a good performance.
 In fairness the forced performances from many of the cast combined with some poorly written characters are what you expect from a TV movie but it doesn't help when it looks like actors are trying to hide their laughter as they deliver one bad line after another.